niladrinilankan/2023TM93563-NiladriSekharSaha/README.md

 Extract the downloaded archive to your preferred directory.
 Set up the environment variables for CATALINA_HOME.

+**Configure the Database**
+Create a Database: Log in to MySQL and create a database for eBookExchange mysql -uroot -p fstpdb your_password
+Open Command prompt and Do the following, cd your-repository/DB/ mysql -uroot -p fstpdb < fstpdb.sql

 **Deploy the WAR File**
 cp your-repository/WAR/eBookExchange.war $CATALINA_HOME/webapps/